Los Angeles Rams vs. Indianapolis Colts NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Rams Top Players

-- Check out SISportsbook for player prop bets for Stafford and his teammates, then place a bet.
+- Check out SISportsbook for updated player prop bets for Stafford and his teammates.

-- Darrell Henderson rushed for 624 yards on 138 attempts (41.6 yards per game) while scoring five touchdowns a season ago.
+- Darrell Henderson ran for 624 yards on 138 carries (41.6 yards per game) while scoring five touchdowns a season ago.

 - Sony Michel totaled 449 rushing yards on 79 carries (44.9 yards per game), with one touchdown on the ground, last year.

-- Last season, Cooper Kupp was targeted 124 times and collected 92 catches for 974 yards (64.9 ypg) with three touchdowns.
+- Last season, Cooper Kupp reeled in 92 passes (on 124 targets) for 974 yards (64.9 yards per game) and scored three touchdowns.

 - Robert Woods also chipped in with 936 yards on 90 grabs and six touchdowns.
 He was targeted 129 times and averaged 58.5 receiving yards per game last year.